Major Types of Giving

 Confirm the legitimacy of the charity

-If you've been contacted over phone or email by someone who says he or she is reaching out on behalf of a particular charity, the safest move is to not give out your financial information or click on any links or attachments, even if a request sounds or looks legitimate.
-Look up the organization online to see whether it's an accredited non-profit with the IRS and the Better Business Bureau.
-Even if it is, the best move is to reach out to the charity directly to make a donation so that you can make sure you're talking to the appropriate point of contact.
+If you've been contacted over the phone or by email by someone who says they are reaching out on behalf of a particular charity, the safest move is to not give out your financial information or click on any links or attachments, even if a request sounds or looks legitimate.
+Look up the organization online to see whether it's an accredited nonprofit with the IRS and the Better Business Bureau.
+Even if it is, reach out to the charity directly to make a donation to ensure you're talking to the appropriate point of contact.

 Dig deeper

-If you want to know more about a charity beyond what their website says, reach out and ask.
-The charity's employees and/or volunteers should be able to give you exact numbers about how donations are spent and what percentages go to which efforts, or they should be able to put you in touch with someone who does.
-If they're only offering vague details, that could be a red flag about their spending.
-You can also conduct your own independent research by performing an internet search for news articles related to the charity.
+If you want to know more about a charity beyond the information on its website, reach out and ask.
+The charity's employees and/or volunteers should be able to give you exact numbers about how they spend donations and what percentages go to which efforts, or they should be able to put you in touch with someone who does.
+If the charity only offers vague details, that could be a red flag about its spending.
+You can also conduct your independent research by performing an internet search for news articles related to the charity.

 Be wary of donation bins